techtolentino/day_two/scratch/notes.md

 <!-- Ideas -->
 - Once a user is created, maybe, push a task list into the userName.tasks array, to pre-populate a user's tasks...
 - Figure out a way for different teams to upload their own list of tasks
+- If task is done, check the checkbox
+  - new request
+  - make request to DB, update isDone field, persist
+  - Single checkbox form, maybe
+  - Styled checkbox, animation